 Women in Film & Video produces more than 70 events per year, ranging from our community outreach programs to professional development to pure networking.
 We even find time to have fun!
 The programs, ranging from the technical to the theoretical, enable members to network, share knowledge and exchange ideas.
 We look forward to receiving your ideas for programs.
 Take a few minutes to fill out the Program Proposal template.

 WIFV extends our special thanks to all of the companies who sponsor these events, and to the many volunteers who make them possible.
 For a sample of what we provide, keep reading.

-ScriptDC 2016 will be November 4-6, 2016 at American University.
-Register here.
+ScriptDC 2019 will be held October 11-13 at American University.
+Registration will open this summer with early bird pricing available!
 Presentations for writers, directors, producers, talent.
 Practice your pitch.
 Make your pitch.
 Have your script critiqued.
 Learn!
 Network!
-Schedules, bios and additional info here.

 Women of Vision Awards

 These awards celebrate women’s creative and technical achievements in media.
 Learn more about previous Women of Vision Award recipients.

 Annual Media Job Fair